Standin' at the crossroad, baby,…, risin' sun goin' down I believe to my soul, now, poor Bob is sinkin' down Cross Road Blues - Robert Johnson (1936)

 Childlikeness is an underlying characteristic of life in the kingdom of God.
 It includes innocence, trust, wonder, faith, eagerness, excitement, and gaiety.

-One of the many blessings of entering the kingdom like a child is the point of this essay.
-We enter it humbled, unaware of what to expect.
-But we’re loving it… this is God’s new adventure for us.
+Entering the kingdom like a child has an abundance of blessed outcomes.
+We enter it humbled, unaware of what to expect, but we love it.
+This is God’s new adventure for us.
 Like children, we automatically know we can trust him with our lives.
 We know he will never abuse our trust.
 His glory and our eternal well-being predominate in the eternal unfolding of his design.

 Next: How should we then PRAY?